joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/01/us/politics/trump-iran-negotiations-boring.html

 **Mette Frederiksen Forms New Government in Denmark**\
-`Mette Frederiksen may not be nearly as popular as she once was, but she remains the Danes' most dominant leader in decades.`\
+`Mette Frederiksen may not be nearly as popular as she once was, but she remains the Danes’ most dominant leader in decades.`\
 https://www.nytimes.com/2026/06/01/world/europe/denmark-mette-frederiksen.html

 **Trump Administration to Dismantle Ocean Monitoring System**\